 Co-op artists are local creative entrepreneurs who rent affordable space on the Arts District campus and host regular visiting hours in their studios for the public to observe their process.
 Email Becca Spiro at firstname.lastname@example.org to inquire about availability.

 The residency program is currently booked through 2018, and the application period for the 2019 season has closed.
-All applicants will be notified of their status by the end of October.
 Please check back in the spring of 2019 to apply for 2020.

 The artist-in-residence program is a partnership between Breckenridge Creative Arts and the Saddle Rock Society.